comphilip/koreader-wiki/Home.md

 ## Getting started

-First-time users need to setup a way to launch KOReader.
-Choose your device brand and follow the model specific steps on one of the following pages: [Android](https://github.com/koreader/koreader/wiki/Installation-on-Android-devices), [Cervantes](https://github.com/koreader/koreader/wiki/Installation-on-BQ-devices), [Kindle](https://github.com/koreader/koreader/wiki/Installation-on-Kindle-devices),  [Kobo](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices), [Pocketbook](https://github.com/koreader/koreader/wiki/Installation-on-PocketBook-devices) or [Desktop Linux](https://github.com/koreader/koreader/wiki/Installation-on-desktop-linux).
+> Some of the content on the WIKI might be out of date.
+You are welcome to make it better by opening an issue if you find any of the instructions unclear or confusing.

-This brand-model separation stems from the highly device-specific tool-chains used.
+First-time users need to setup KOReader based on device brand.
+Please follow the model specific steps on one of the following pages: [Android](https://github.com/koreader/koreader/wiki/Installation-on-Android-devices), [Cervantes](https://github.com/koreader/koreader/wiki/Installation-on-BQ-devices), [Kindle](https://github.com/koreader/koreader/wiki/Installation-on-Kindle-devices),  [Kobo](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices), [Pocketbook](https://github.com/koreader/koreader/wiki/Installation-on-PocketBook-devices) or [Desktop Linux](https://github.com/koreader/koreader/wiki/Installation-on-desktop-linux).

 ## Installation/Upgrading
 <a name="installation"/>